paescuj/jaa/README.md

 ## Disclaimer

 This project was created for fun and as a playground to experiment with different technologies.
-When it comes to frontend libraries, I definitely prefer Vue, but I wanted to create my own application with React and Next.js to get some experience.
+When it comes to frontend libraries, I definitely prefer Vue, but I wanted to create my own application with React and Next.js to gain some experience.
 The project also serves as a showcase of how to use various features of Directus.

-No active maintenance is to be expected.
+No active maintenance to be expected!

 ## License